 2024 Recruiting Trends

-As leaders in the recruiting and HR tech space, we surveyed and consulted our data to see what recruiting trends forward-thinking organizations and professionals should keep top-of-mind when beginning to build your 2023 recruiting strategy.
-In this post, we’ll share our findings.
+As leaders in the recruiting and HR tech space, we surveyed and consulted our data to see what recruiting trends forward-thinking organizations and professionals should keep top-of-mind when beginning to build your 2024-25 recruiting strategy.

 If you want a guide for doing a full recruiting deep-dive, check out our interactive Guide to Increasing Your Applicant Traffic.